ouvroir/labouvroir/equipe/zoe-en.md

 permalink: https://ouvroir.umontreal.ca/en/lab/zoerenaudie
 ---

 Zoë Renaudie is a PhD candidate in Art History at Université de Montréal, under the supervision of Professor Emmanuel Château-Dutier.
-With a Master's degree in conservation-restoration of contemporary art, Zoë has acquired solid professional experience within renowned cultural institutions (Centre Pompidou, Collection Lambert, Luma Arles, etc.).
+With a Master’s degree in conservation-restoration of contemporary art, Zoë has acquired solid professional experience within renowned cultural institutions (Centre Pompidou, Collection Lambert, Luma Arles, etc.).
 Drawing on this field practice, Zoë proposes, as part of the partnership with CIECO “new uses of collections in museums”, research on the conservation of the exhibition.